Dig-A-Hash/bitcoin-node-hub/README.md

 We strongly recommend using this application only in controlled testing environments with test nodes or by advanced web administrators with expertise in network security.

+Bitcoin Node Hub is intended for self-hosted/private hardware.
+Do not expose this app or node RPC interfaces directly to the public internet unless you have strong transport and network protections in place.

 Use this software at your own risk.
 The developers and contributors are not liable for any damages, losses, or security issues arising from its use.
 Always exercise caution, thoroughly review the code, and your security plan before deployment.

 ## Dependencies

 This app requires [Node.js](https://nodejs.org/en), the latest version is always recommended.
 At least 1 Bitcoin Node is required.
 This app is only tested with [Bitcoin Knots](https://bitcoinknots.org/) for now, but any modern Bitcoin Node should work.

+Docker is optional for deploying the app runtime, but this project ships with full Docker support for local development and operational workflows.

 ## Installation